qwasi/android-sdk/README.md

 ```

 **Note: The object types that you register for are the object types that will be returned in the
-Object for notifyEvent, the QwasiNotificationManager notifies with a QwasiMessage.
+Object for notifyEvent, the QwasiService notifies with a QwasiMessage.
 Make sure
-that Reporter objects aren't scoped locally.**
+that Reporter objects are not scoped locally.**

 ## Interface `QwasiInterface`